- << Back to guides index

 SUNDAY: The best way to start off your day is with a swim in the crystal clear waters of the Adriatic.
 The Adriatic Sea in the cleanest sea in Europe with a high level of salinity.
 In addition, the saltiness of the sea air is composed of charged ions that aid in the body’s oxygen absorption, which in turn balances serotonin levels.
 The more balanced your body’s serotonin levels are, the happier you’re going to be!
 Apart from swimming, you can also enjoy some of the water sport equipment available on the Carpe Diem such as kayaking, SUP or yoga.
 After the morning activity session, join the party for breakfast.
 The breakfast is normally served between 7.30 to 9 am or later if you prefer.
 The breakfast will be served based on your preferences, but you can expect freshly squeezed orange juice (we use organic oranges and lemons), eggs, oats, fresh fruit, yogurts and pastry.
 There is a Nescafe dolce gusto as well as filter and instant coffees and various teas.
 After a delicious breakfast, put your shades on and get ready for exploring Brac Island.
 For a 'movie set experience' rent a convertible car and drive around the island or if you prefer a bit more activity you can rent a bicycle.
 Please note if you are visiting in July or August, it will be very hot so make sure you take a lot of water with you.
 You can head east to the smallest village on the island called Skrip, in the same village you can visit a tiny museum about the olive oil production.
 The north part of the island is home to the oldest masonry school in Pucisca.
 The white lime and marble stone from Brac was shipped all over the world, and many buildings feature stone from Brac.
 Among them the most popular ones are: White House, Diocletian Palace in Split, the Brandenburg Gate in Berlin, and parliament buildings in Budapest and Vienna.
 Finally, you can head south to Blaca Monastery, a 15th century monastery carved into stone.
 After touirng Brac Island, return to the boat for a tasty lunch.
 You are in Croatia and this means an early afternoon is reserved for 'siesta' (a nap after lunch)!
 If this might not be of your liking, then reading a book, sunbathing or relaxing on the super comfortable sofas in the aft deck can work too.
 Whilst you are 'siesting', the crew will set sails to your next port of call - Hvar Island.

 MONDAY: Branded as 'St Tropez of Croatia', Hvar is a charming island with a stunning Venetian architecture.
 Home to the oldest public theatre that has been carefully restored over the last 20 years and opens its doors this May, Spanjola Fortress that sits high above the port and of course the swankiest restaurants, beach bars and clubs.
-A new hotel called Palace Elisabeth is due to open as well.
 Our clients very often spend 2-3 days on Hvar, it is a place that you simply cannot get enough of.
-Whether you are relaxing at Laganini beach bar or you are doing a yoga session on the Adriana roof terrace or enjoying a spa treatment at Bonj Les, or exploring the lavender fields, Hvar has something for everybody.
+Whether you are relaxing on the boat or enjoying a spa treatment at Bonj Les, or exploring the lavender fields, Hvar has something for everybody.
 If you want to mingle with celebrities head to Passarola, an upscale restaurant specialised in the Dalmatian cuisine and antique Dalmatian wines.
 Once you had enough of the port's buzz, cross over to the Pakleni Islands where most of boats are moored.
 Hvar Port is very small and most of the boats moor opposite at Pakleni.

 WEDNESDAY: Perched on a tiny islet, Korcula Town (the town bears the same name as the island) is locally known as 'little Dubrovnik'.
 A place that has the highest concentration of signers, literally every household will have at least one family member with the singing capabilities.
 If you do not believe us, ask Frano, the Carpe Diem Captain to sign a song for you!
 Once covered in dense woods, the original Greek settlers named the island ‘Korkyra Melaina’ or ‘Black Korcula’.
 Nowadays, the island is home to vineyards, olive groves and small villages as well as being rich in art and culture.
 The island is divided between two large villages - Vela Luka on the western side of the island and Korcula Town on the eastern side of the island.
 In front of Vela Luka, you can stop at Badija, a lovely swimming bay.
 Korcula Town is a typical medieval walled Dalmatian city, with its round defensive towers and cluster of red-roofed houses.
 Marco Polo, the famous world-traveller and writer, as well as a Venetian merchant, is reputed to have been born in Korcula.
-The best way to explore Korcula Town is on foor (a private guide can be arranged as well).
+The best way to explore Korcula Town is on foot (a private guide is available free of charge).
 Korcula is the biggest wine producer and you will be able to visit of one of the local vineyards.
 Posip, Rukatac, Grk and Plavac (the best wines in Croatia) all originate from Korcula.
 An insider's tip: The street known as 'Ulica javne dobrotvornosti' (Charity Street) leading off the square, is the only Korcula street without steps and is therefore referred to as the Street of Thinkers by the locals.
-Korcula Town offers a good selection of local restaurant from an upscale Lesic Dimitri to our favourite local tavern Maha in Zrnovo.
-You have to try Konoba Belin as well.
+Korcula Town offers a good selection of local restaurants from the upscale Lesic Dimitri to our favourite local tavern Maha in Zrnovo.

 THURSDAY: Today you will start heading north towards Split.
 The crew will move the boat to Scedro Island, a tiny islet in front of Hvar Port, considered as one of the best swimming spots in the area.
-Here, you will also be able to use some of the water sport equipment from underwater scooter, Jet Ski (an hour complimentary use exclusive to Sail Dalmatia clients), kayaking to snorkeling whilst being moored at Scedro.
+Here, you will also be able to use some of the water sport equipment i.e. SUP or kayak or you can simply swim in crystal clear waters.
 The island is also home to a lovely seasonal tavern, the place is a bit scruffy but the owner serves whatever he catches from the sea on the day.

 FRIDAY: After an active day at Scedro, head to Maslinica on Solta Island.
 The bay of Maslinica is a naturally sheltered bay with a charming 14th century castle converted into a luxury boutique hotel.
 The bay is also home to a small marina.
 A number of lovely swimming bays are within a short sail like Krknjasi, Tatinja and Sesula.
 Your last night can be arranged with a farewell dinner in a quiet bay or you can head out for an evening meal, we recommend Sampinjer in Maslinica that offers stunning views of the bay.
 Disembark in Split at 9am on Saturday morning.